How your Financial Aid is Determined & Disbursed

 Cost of Attendance (COA): A budget determined by average tuition & fees based on your enrollment level, books and supplies, housing, personal and travel expenses.

-Expected Family Contribution (EFC): The amount of funds the Department of Education has determined the family can reasonably expect to contribute to the student’s education.
+Student Aid Index (SAI): The amount of funds the Department of Education has determined the family can reasonably expect to contribute to the student’s education.

 Financial Need: The result of this formula determines the level of need and what types of aid the student is eligible to receive.
 Some types of aid require a student have financial need, while others do not.